opensoldat/launcher/README.md

 It's an Electron app, written in Typescript with [React](https://reactjs.org/) and [MobX](https://mobx.js.org).

+We use [Prettier](https://prettier.io/) to format the code - please remember to run `npm run format` before committing.
+Or better yet, set up your editor to run it for you when saving files.

 ## Available features

 - List, sort and filter available servers, and join online games from _Lobby_ tab